Configuration

 createConfig

-The exported createConfig function takes in an object containing any options and/or settings to be passed to the template.
+Each template’s exported createConfig function takes in an object containing any options and/or refinements to be passed to the template.

 options